 The smoothtop cooking area retains heat for a period of time after the element has been turned off.
-Put this residual heat to good use.
 Turn the element off a few minutes before food is completely cooked and use the retained heat to complete the cooking operation.
 After 30 minutes, the cooktop may be too cool to keep foods warm; however, the TOP MAY STILL BE TOO WARM TO TOUCH.
-When the HOT SURFACE indicator light turns off, the top will be cool enough to touch.